yale-ccam/sam/README.md

 ## Execution

-Before executing the WeatherAsyncioAPI.py file, you need to get the APP\_KEY and API\_KEY for your Ambient Weather Machine.
+Before executing the WeatherAsyncioAPI.py file, you need to get the Application key, API key, and MAC address for your Ambient Weather Machine.
 You can find it on your [Ambient Weather Dashboard](https://dashboard.ambientweather.net).
 These are keys that are unique to your weather machine so make sure to keep them secret.

 Next, you should clone the repository to your machine using:
 ```
 git clone https://github.com/yale-ccam/sam.git
 ```

-Using the keys you have acquired, you want to set your environment variables.
+Using the keys you have acquired, you want to set your enter your keys into the const.py.example file.
 ```
-export APP_KEY=<<Your APP Key>>
-export API_KEY=<<Your API Key>>
-export MAC_ADD=<<Your MAC Address>>
+APP_KEY="<<Your APP Key>>"
+API_KEY="<<Your API Key>>"
+MAC_ADD="<<Your MAC Address>>"
 ```
+After you have set the variables, you can remove the extension .example from the file.

 To retrieve the data and write it to weather.txt, launch the following
 ```
-python3 WeatherAsyncioAPI.py
+python3 weatherRESTAPI.py
 ```

 ## Acknowledgments